Devildude4427/FlightFinder/README.md

 One of the things I enjoy doing the most is traveling.
 But, as a university student, I need to travel on a budget.
 That is why I love tools like SkyScanner, which can show the cheapest destinations for a given port of departure.
 The goals with this tool include relearning Python and to make a desktop app that will give me a simple readout of destinations 1 week in advance, maybe even have it send an email containing pertinent information.
 This will be a novelty app and little more, as large sites already have this functionality and more.

+Current future plans include to expand the options menu, so that a user can change the locale, currency, and date range, and to add direct links to quote offerings so a user can jump from the app right to purchase.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for use.